percona/pmm/docs/get-started/alerting.md

 ### Alert rules
 Describe the circumstances under which you want to be alerted.
 The evaluation criteria that you define determine whether an alert will fire.

-An alert rule consists of one or more queries and expressions, a condition, the frequency of evaluation, and optionally, the duration over which the condition is met.
+An alert rule consists of one or more queries and expressions, a condition, the frequency of evaluation, and the duration over which the condition is met.

 For example, you might configure an alert to identify and notify you when MongoDB is down.